-Attend a lecture / event (5 points): If you would prefer to attend a lecture or event about religion (for example, a debate on Jesus hosted by the Socratic Society at OSU would be a great option), I will accept a 2-page, double-spaced paper outlining the main points of discussion and your thoughts on the subject.
-Please get approval for your choice of event before turning in an extra credit report.
+Attend an event/service (5 points): You may attend a religious service or event (outside of your own tradition or closely related denomination) at any point during the term and write a 2-page, double-spaced paper including your thoughts and impressions on the experience.
+If you would prefer to attend a lecture about religion (for example, a debate on Jesus hosted by the Socratic Society at OSU would be a great option), I will accept a 2-page, double-spaced paper outlining the main points of discussion and your thoughts on the subject.

-Listen to a podcast / watch video (3 points): You may enjoy streaming a radio program or watching a documentary while earning extra credit.
+Listen to a Podcast (3 points): You may enjoy streaming a radio program or watching a documentary while earning extra credit.
 I will accept a full 1-page, double-spaced, paper outlining the main points of discussion and your thoughts on the subject.